imhasib/password-generator/README.md

+Intro
+Password generator is a simple and lightweight raw java script app.
+It can generate secure, strong, random and unique password.
+It comes with more password customizing feature, massive generator, save generated passwords in to the local storage, copy and downloads the generated passwords.
+It is responsive, less dependent and doesn’t require any database.
+It supports easy integration with any project.
+Key features
+•	Lightweight and less dependency.
+•	Easy integration.
+•	History management.
+•	Well commented.
+•	Simple & Responsive design.
+•	All major browser support (IE9+, Chrome, Safari, Firefox, Opera).
+•	Copy & Download results.
+•	100 percent performance.
+•	Fast load time.
+•	Smart design.
+•	Character set selection.
+•	Variable length slider.
+•	Generation counter.
+Requirements
+•	jQuery
+•	Bootstrap v3.3.7

+#Deploy to heroku as php app:

 I’ll assume the Heroku app is all set up and the final step is the deployment process.
 Here’s the simple but yet “not going to argue with you” solution:

 Head to root directory of the repo that contains index.html which dictates the main HTML page.